NewcastleRSE/xray-spectroscopy-ml/README.md

 Tuning uses [Optuna](https://optuna.org), an open source hyperparameter optimization framework to automate hyperparameter search.
 The user can also specify which hyperameters they would like to tune in `optuna_params`, for example exploring the effect of different activation functions whilst holding all other hyperparameters static.
 Default options for each hyperparameter are specified with the `optuna_defaults()` function within `optuna_learn.py` and can easily be extended or modified to restrict or include other options.

 The user should specify the number of trials they wish to run during tuning.
 After tuning the optimal values found will be used to train the model.

-## LICENSE

-This project is licensed under the GPL-3.0 License - see the LICENSE.md file for details.

 ## PUBLICATIONS